mrkamel/bbque/README.md

     $ bbque jobs.rb

 BBQue will loop through all the jobs, run them, and will then wait for new ones (no polling).
-You can pass multiple queue names, the Redis instance and a logger.
+You can pass the queue name, the Redis instance and a logger.

 ```ruby
 BBQue::Consumer.new(["default", "important"], logger: ..., redis: ...).run